JabaDUDE/Are-You-A-Robot-Project/README.md

 and seeing how it would work from scratch.

 ---
-## Things Practiced In This Project
+## Concepts Practiced In This Project
 - DOM Event Listeners
 - Array Methods (forEach loops)
 - Conditionals